mr-funtor/rapid-movie/README.md

 ## Getting Started
 Follow this [link](https://www.google.com/url?q=https%3A%2F%2Frapidapi.com%2Frapidapi%2Fapi%2Fmovie-database-alternative%2F&sa=D&sntz=1&usg=AOvVaw3wBNHp7RHGM9TP2qeMi1Io) and obtain an API key.
-Make sure you subscribe to the API.
+Make sure you subscribe to the API.<br>
-Test that the connection is working on the site.
+Test that the connection is working on the site.<br>
-After subsribing, clone this repository.
+After subscribing, clone this repository.<br>
-In your local machine, and in the root folder of the repository, create a **.env.local** file In the .env.local file, type in your API key like this:<br>
+In your local machine, and in the root folder of the repository, create a **.env.local** file.<br>
+In the .env.local file, type in your API key like this:<br>
 ![an example of how to write the API Key](/assets/images/Screenshot.png)